aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.datatypes/svglength/newvaluespecifiedunits/_index.md

 ---
 title: SVGLength.NewValueSpecifiedUnits
 second_title: Aspose.SVG for .NET API Reference
-description: SVGLength method.
+description: SVGLength NewValueSpecifiedUnits method.
 Reset the value as a number with an associated unitType thereby replacing the values for all of the attributes on the object
 type: docs
 weight: 60
 url: /net/aspose.svg.datatypes/svglength/newvaluespecifiedunits/